maxim5helopugin/Reinforcement-Learning/gym_envs/Readme.md

 - If the agent enters the wind area, each following action will incur the displacement in negative y direction
 - If the wind area is strong, the displacement = 2, otherwise the displacement = 1
 - To integrate the environment in gym, navigate to the folder with setup.py file, and type 'pip -install .'
-- To use the environment in gym, import it via "import gym_windy_world" and make it via gym.make('WindyGridworld')
+- To use the environment in gym make it via gym.make('WindyWorld')
 - env.render() prints current gridworld statespace